tylerlong/todo-render-efficiency/README.md

 6. Filter the list to only show complete todos
 7. Remove the filter to show all todos

-## Render Optimization Test
+## Render Optimization Test Rules

 In order to pass the render optimization test, the app must not do any unnecessary renders:

 ## test 1

-in step #3, create a new todo should not cause the existing 5 todos to re-render because they didn't change.
+In step #3, create a new todo should not cause the existing 5 todos to re-render because they didn't change.

 ## test 2

-in step #4, delete a todo should not cause the other 5 todos to re-render because they didn't change.
+In step #4, delete a todo should not cause the other 5 todos to re-render because they didn't change.

 ## test 3

-in step #4, mark a todo as complete should not cause the other 4 todos to re-render because they didn't change.
+In step #5, mark a todo as complete should not cause the other 4 todos to re-render because they didn't change.

+## test 4

+In step #6, filter the list to only show complete todos, should only only cause the list to re-render.None of the todos should re-render because they didn't change.
+Incomplete todos disappeared from screen so you should not render them.
+Complete todos didn't change so you should not re-render them.

+## test 5

+In step #7, remove the filter to show all todos, should only cause the list and incomplete todos to render.
+Complete todos stays in the list without any change, you should not re-render them.

 ## mores tests